The Impact Intensive

 You’ll also be asked to share a simple list of recurring work.
 Just what keeps happening.

-This gives me a grounded view of how the business functions in practice, so the diagnostic reflects your reality.
+This gives me a grounded view of how the business functions in practice, so the diagnostic reflects what's actually going on.

 • Step 2: